VBaldych/app-sms-auth/README.md

 Also, we can use Symfony Messenger for sending SMS asynchronous.
 Currently, I decided to keep it simple

 ## Time spent
-For this task I spent 16 hours.
+For this task I spent 17 hours.
 It's a complex of:
 - Task analysis
 - Planning architecture
 - Configure local environment
 - Specific investigations
 - Implementation
 - Testing
+- Code analysis
 - Writing documentation